 3. A Matter of Taste: Is Bitter Better?

 Why exactly do people love this amazing plant even though it has a bit of a bite?
 The communities that live where moringa thrives have traditionally eaten Moringa oleifera and the other top two species (Moringa stenopetala and Moringa cancanensus) as food.
 While the seeds and stems provide many benefits, the leaves are mostly used for their antioxidant activity, high protein and vitamin levels.
 The other ten moringa species are used for medicinal purposes only.
 Why is that?
-Simply put, because of their bitter taste many of the moringa species grown today have encouraged people to use them for only medicinal purposes.
+Simply put, the bitter taste of many of those moringa species has encouraged people to use them for only medicinal purposes.

 To help us understand this better, let’s briefly consider the differences between wild Moringa and domesticated Moringa.
 The majority of Moringa oleifera is from domesticated plants; however, the “wild” Moringa oleifera differs greatly from its domesticated offspring in ways that affect plant characteristics.
 Gaining a deeper understanding of moringa’s evolution helps us to preserve positive traits when breeding plant species for optimal nutrition.
 This is akin to the benefits we receive from connecting with our own heritage to support lifestyle choices that are most beneficial to our unique body chemistry.